-This course deals with web security issues, such as SQL injection and cross site scripting along with how to defend and protect against such attacks.
+This course deals with web security issues, such as SQL injection, cross site scripting, and other web vulnerabilities - along with how to detect, defend and protect against such attacks.

 Web security is a subject with high visibility and importance.
 The stakes are high for all concerned- for businesses that derive increasing revenue from Internet commerce, for users who trust web applications with sensitive information, and for criminals who can make big money by stealing payment details or compromising bank accounts.
 This course addresses this critical subject by practically discussing common web vulnerabilities, secure web development practices and mitigation measures against those vulnerabilities, and how to conduct, analyze, and document web security audits.